 This is good news for people with hair transplant trypophobia (a fear of small holes that could be caused by an FUE transplant) because the punch sites are very subtle.
 FUE hair transplantation can create natural results and offers speedy hair transplant recovery times with minimal scarring.

-DHI (direct hair implantation) is a newer version of FUE hair transplant surgery that has recently gained popularity among those worried about hair loss.
+DHI hair transplants (direct hair implantation) is a newer version of FUE hair transplant surgery that has recently gained popularity among those worried about hair loss.
 Hair follicles are loaded into an implant device called a Choi Implanter Pen, which is extremely sensitive and precise, so surgeons don’t need to manually create the incisions.

 The pen can also implant hair follicles directly into the recipient area at a precise angle and depth.
 The process itself is very similar to the FUE hair transplant procedure, and you can enjoy an equally short recovery with minimal scarring.